Food allergy referral (Paediatrics Guidelines)

 Referral

-See CYANS: Diagnosis and Management of Food Allergy and Highland Formulary: Anaphylaxis
+• Anaphylaxis to food: prescribe adrenaline autoinjector.
+See information above and CYANS: Diagnosis and Management of Food Allergy

-• Multiple IgE-mediated food allergies
+• Multiple IgE-mediated food allergies.

-• Concurrent IgE-mediated food allergy and diagnosed asthma on preventers, or poorly controlled asthma
+• Concurrent IgE-mediated food allergy and diagnosed asthma on preventers, or poorly controlled asthma.

-• Persisting parental suspicion of food allergy, despite lack of supporting history (especially in children or young people with difficult or perplexing symptoms)
+• Persisting parental suspicion of food allergy despite lack of supporting history (especially in children or young people with difficult or perplexing symptoms).

 Further information for Health Care Professionals